davidanderson3/narrow-down/README.md

 - **Personal ratings** – mark any movie as Interested, Watched, or Not Interested.
 Ratings are clamped to 0–10 with half-point granularity.
 - **Saved list persistence** – lists and ratings are stored both locally and in Firestore so they follow the authenticated user.
 - **TMDB integration** – the UI accepts either a direct TMDB API key or uses the deployed Cloud Function proxy (`/tmdbProxy`) to keep the client keyless.
+- **Critic score lookup** – pull Rotten Tomatoes, Metacritic, and IMDb ratings from the OMDb-backed proxy for both movie and TV titles when you need more context.

 ### Live Music
 The Live Music tab now focuses on quick Eventbrite lookups for nearby concerts and comedy shows: